 Some Pokémon fans go further, and blame 4Kids for the many name changes that are actually the fault of Nintendo of America, even those "changes" that were just faulty translations to begin with (changes, incidentally, that few if any fans of the original games ever complain about).

 4Kids is often blamed for "removing" the backstory of Mewtwo in Mewtwo Strikes Back, where Ai teaches Mewtwo about life, for being too sad, or because it involved cloning human chilren.
-However, that scene was purely DVD only, for both America and Japan, though it aired with the movie on TV Tokyo before the American theatrical release.
+However, this prologue was purely DVD only, for both America and Japan, though it aired with the movie on TV Tokyo before the American theatrical release.

 An interview revealed that the series becoming more culturally generic after the first saga was a decision made solely by the Japanese creators, who were very much aware that they had a worldwide franchise on their hands.
 It was not forced upon them by 4Kids as one faction had been insisting for years.note Also, at the same time, the anime lost its original head writer, Takeshi Shudo, who had wanted the series to stay very Japanese and was not pleased with the subsequent seasons.